mvono/nchopin.github.io/_pages/about.md

 Paris](https://www.ip-paris.fr/en).

-I am interested in all aspects of **Bayesian computation**, that is algorithms to perform Bayesian inference, such as
+I am interested in all aspects of **Bayesian computation**, that is algorithms to perform Bayesian inference, including:

 * Monte Carlo methods: particularly Sequential Monte Carlo, but also plain and Markov chain Monte Carlo;